hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 https://github.com/hmcts/cnp-jenkins-library/compare/preview01?expand=1

 This will simulate a repo/setup is using the Preview cluster that has not been swapped, useful to test if required.
+Same PR might not be re-usable when the cluster is swapped to active as DNS record could be invalid.
+You can verify and manually tweak the records to be able to reuse it.
 #### After deployment of a cluster

 - Change Jenkins to use the other cluster, e.g. [cnp-flux-config#4348](https://github.com/hmcts/cnp-flux-config/pull/4348) .